 Notes

-Egg Whites: Beating the egg whites and folding them in makes the fluffiest waffles.
-This recipe can be made without beating the egg whites as well.
-If you do not beat the egg whites, reduce milk to 1 1/2 cups, and add whole eggs to the butter mixture.
+• *Whipped egg whites make the lightest, fluffiest waffles, but you can make this recipe without beating the egg whites.
+If you do not, then reduce the milk to 1 1/2 cups, and add whole eggs to the butter mixture.

-Buttermilk Waffles: To make buttermilk waffles, reduce baking powder to 1 1/2 teaspoons and add 1/2 teaspoon of baking soda.
-Replace milk with buttermilk.
+• Buttermilk Waffles: To make, replace milk with buttermilk, reduce baking powder to 1 1/2 teaspoons, and add 1/2 teaspoon of baking soda.

-• Don’t overmix the batter, it should be lumpy.
+• Don’t overmix the batter, it should be slightly lumpy.

-• Preheat the waffle maker and lightly oil with vegetable oil.
+• Preheat the waffle maker and lightly wipe with vegetable oil.
 Do not use cooking spray.

-• Put enough batter in the iron so the waffle is almost full, it will run out to the edges a little bit.
+• Put enough batter in the iron so the waffle compartment is almost full so it will cover the edges when closed.

 Nutrition Information